rbrush/rbrush.github.io/source/_posts/2014-06-16-micro-bench-macro-optimize.markdown

 My ```tuned-group-by``` function is faster than Clojure's ```group-by``` for some inputs and slower for others.
 But this misses a bigger advantage: **_Clojure's philosophy of separating functions and data made swapping implementations trivial, allowing users to pick the right ones for their specific needs._** This isn't so easily done if functions are strongly tied to the data they work with, which is an easy pitfall of object-oriented programming.

 ### Referential Transparency Breeds Serendipity
-Writing functional code tends to create please surprises.
-We come across significant advantages that wouldn't be possible with a different approach..
+Writing functional code tends to create pleasant surprises.
+We come across significant advantages that wouldn't be possible with a different approach.
 Considering the following Clara example and it's Drools equivalent:

 ```clj
 (ns clara.benchmark.visit-order-same-day